aam/Halide/apps/rs/README.md

 Running
 ===
-Connected Android needs to be "rooted", following initial set up needs to be done on the device.
+Connected Android device needs to be "rooted", following initial set up needs to be done on the device.
 You will need Android sdk in the path:
 ```
 adb shell
 su